Wick Care Farm is a welcoming, friendly place where adults and children are supported to carry out a wide variety of activities based on the farm.

 School sessions 9.00 am - 2.45pm

 Our volunteers are highly valued.
 Volunteers are welcomed for whatever practical or personal skills they can offer.
-Depending upon experience and skills, volunteers can work alone, within a group or with a couple of farm helpers on their daily activities.
-These range from gardening, cooking, general maintenance, woodwork and crafts, to giving extra support and encouragement to individual farm helpers as they go through the day.
+Depending upon experience and skills, volunteers can work alone, within a group or with a couple co-farm workers.
+Our activities range from gardening, cooking, animal husbandry, general maintenance, woodwork and crafts, to giving support and encouragement to individuals as they go through the day.

 If you are interested in working as a volunteer please contact us by e-mail including your details and any interests that you think would be helpful.
 We will contact you and ask you to visit us for a look round and a chat.